 Tour historical homes, a rural church and one-room schoolhouses from the Buffalo Niagara region.
 Interact with costumed interpreters who show you what life was like in the 19th century.

 Twain spent his days writing in his octagonal study built in 1874.
 It was where he worked on Tom Sawyer, Huckleberry Finn, The Prince and the Pauper and other notable works.

-28. Graycliff Estate
+26. Graycliff Estate

 Tours during June, July, August, weekends in September and October and Thanksgiving weekend often sell out; purchase your tickets early to ensure you can visit Graycliff.

 Note: Descriptions are from each website

 Rochester became a global center for flower and tree nurseries in the mid-1800s, fostering our identity as The Flower City.

 Where are your favorite garden tours around Rochester?